What are my legal obligations?

 Please give as much information as possible so the Accommodation Team can assist with your request.

-What will happen if I leave my accommodation early?
+What will happen if I leave my accommodation early and continuing to study at the University of Liverpool?

 Can I transfer to another University residence?